Properties of Polyester: Characteristics and Applications

 Saturated polyesters refer to that family of polyesters in which the polyester backbones are saturated.
 They are thus not as reactive as unsaturated polyesters.
 They consist of low molecular weight liquids used as plasticizers and as reactants in forming urethane polymers, and linear, high molecular weight thermoplastics such as polyethylene terephthalate (Dacron and Mylar).
 Usual reactants for the saturated polyesters are a glycol and an acid or anhydride.

-Unsaturated polyesters refer to that family of polyesters in which the backbone consists of alkyl thermosetting resins characterized by vinyl unsaturation.
+Unsaturated polyesters refer to that family of polyesters in which the backbone consists of alkyl thermosetting resins characterised by vinyl unsaturation.
 They are mostly used in reinforced plastics.
 These are the most widely used and economical family of resins.

-Characteristics of polyester
+Properties of polyester

 Uses of Polyester